gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 Implement advanced protections as your security maturity grows:

 1. **Set up delayed ingestion** if you manage an internal package mirror.
-2. **Build an SBOM tracking system** to quickly respond to vulnerabilities.
+2. **Build an SBOM tracking system** to respond to vulnerabilities.

 ### Key Takeaways

-Supply chain security isn't a single solution but a layered approach:
+Supply chain security is a layered approach:

-- **Prevention**: Linting catches bugs before they're committed.
+- **Prevention**: Linting catches bugs before they are committed.
 - **Control**: Pinning and hashing prevent unauthorized package changes.
 - **Detection**: Scanning identifies known vulnerabilities.
 - **Response**: SBOMs enable rapid incident response.